CyberYoshi64/cy64-scriptbox/ctgp7upd/README.md

 - `-s` — Show files removed/renamed (Name will change color appropriately)
 - `-a` — Same behaviour as `-p -s`

+If specifying `folder`, it can be relative, but it was intended to be absolute through drag'n'dropping the CTGP-7 folder.

 If `folder` isn't specified as an argument, the script will ask for a valid path, which can also be used to drag'n'drop the CTGP-7 folder in the prompt or enter the path to the CTGP-7 folder, inclusive.

 ## Warning